Ten Things You Can Do Today to Make Homeschooling Easier

 10: Build a local homeschool community

-Education is always enriched by community involvement.
+Community involvement always enriches education.
 Consider building a local homeschooling community.
 It need not be complicated; it can be as simple as inviting one or two other families to your home once a week for a playdate or a living room co-op.

 9: Read aloud 10-20 minutes every day:

-Besides promoting the healthy brain development of younger children, reading aloud is soothing; it has a way of calming things down.
-It’s a great way to bond, relax, and build cognitive development at once.
+Besides promoting the healthy brain development of younger children, reading aloud is soothing.
+It has a way of calming things down.
+And it’s a great way to bond, relax, and build cognitive development at once.

 8: Strewing